JuxtNorth/AgencySite/README.md

 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

 ## Known Issues

 - Using animejs version 2.0 because of a bug in v3.9.? that won't update a js object.
-Fix: Check if that issue still exists, if no, upgrade using `pnpm i animejs`
+Fix: Check if that issue still exists, if no, upgrade using `pnpm i animejs`. (it has been fixed. there was an issue with vite that was causing it, restarting the dev server worked.)